ch-stark/blogapplicationsetsglobalnamespace/blog.md

 Mention that Placement must exist

-5. finally deploy the ApplicationSet and inspect it from ACM-UI and ArgoCD-UI
+## finally deploy the ApplicationSet and inspect it from ACM-UI and ArgoCD-UI

-6. Deploy another ApplicationSet just for Policies and bootstrap the two ApplicationSets using AppOfApps Pattern
+## Deploy another ApplicationSet just for Policies and bootstrap the two ApplicationSets using AppOfApps Pattern

 * If you deploy an ApplicationSet only to the Hub, you might also consider just using an ArgoCD-Application, but it's nice to show for demo-purposes.

+Closing words:

+##